asyncapi/website/pages/blog/microcks-asyncapi-part2.md

 Apart from generating frustrations, this above situation is also very inefficient from a cost and time to market point of view for the organization.

-The contract-first approach is a wonderful way to create strong and efficient agreements between functional / business / product owners and developers !
-But it represents only a partial answer to the above situation...
+The contract-first approach is a wonderful way to create strong and efficient agreements between functional / business / product owners and developers!
+But it represents only a partial answer to the above situation

 ![time-money-quality](/img/posts/microcks-asyncapi-part2/time-money-quality.webp)